mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

-As with most worlds with extreme axial tilt, the poles have higher average temperatures than the equatorial regions, although altitude differences account for significant changes in temperature at a rate of approximately 3° C per kilometre.
-Accordingly, Avastan Downport, located on the island of Gatha near the centre of the Great Northern Sea at an altitude of 4,810 metres has a mean annual temperature of 9.4° C and the agricultural regions on the far shore of the Great Northern Sea have mean annual temperatures of 7.8° C. In the equatorial Lake District, the warmest mean annual temperatures at the
+As with most worlds with extreme axial tilt, the poles have higher average temperatures than the equatorial regions, although altitude differences account for significant changes in temperature at a rate of approximately 3° C per kilometer.
+Accordingly, Avastan Downport, located on the island of Gatha near the center of the Great Northern Sea at an altitude of 4,810 meters has a mean annual temperature of 9.4° C and the agricultural regions on the far shore of the Great Northern Sea have mean annual temperatures of 7.8° C. In the equatorial Lake District, the warmest mean annual temperatures at the